How does a trust deed work?

 The trust deed remains on your credit record for six years from the start date, even though its term is shorter, and is likely to affect your ability to borrow during this time and potentially beyond.

 For more information on how Scottish trust deeds work and whether they’re an appropriate solution for you, contact our experts at Scotland Debt Solutions.
-With four offices around Scotland we can quickly assess your financial situation and establish your best options.
+With five offices around Scotland we can quickly assess your financial situation and establish your best options.
 Please call to arrange a free consultation.